TanStack/table/docs/api/features/sorting.md

 manualSorting?: boolean
 ```

 Enables manual sorting for the table.
-If this is `true`, you will be expected to sort your data before it is passed to the table instance.
+If this is `true`, you will be expected to sort your data before it is passed to the table.
 This is useful if you are doing server-side sorting.

 ### `onSortingChange`